sleede/fab-manager/README.md

     DISQUS_SHORTNAME

 Unique identifier of your [Disqus](http://www.disqus.com) forum.
-Disquq forums are used to allow visitors to comment on projects.
+Disqus forums are used to allow visitors to comment on projects.
 See https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname- for more informations.

     TWITTER_NAME